rstudio/bookdown.org/content/archive/internal/content-1498.md

 pinned: false
 ---

-HPC con R para Investigadores
+HPC con R para Investigadores [...]
+“Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.” — Donald Knuth.
+Optimizar código para hacerlo más rápido es un proceso ...